marklogic/marklogic-docker/README.md

 All the cluster nodes will now be up and running.
 Now that the nodes have been initialized, we rotate the secrets files to overwrite the initial secrets files.

-5. Create secrets v2 using these commands:
+5. Create docker secrets v2 using these commands:

-- Create mldb_admin_username_v2.txt and use the following command to add a new secret for the admin username:
+- Create mldb_admin_username_v2.txt file and use the following command to add a new docker secret for the admin username:
 ```
   $docker secret create mldb_admin_username_v2 mldb_admin_username_v2.txt
 ```
-- Create mldb_admin_password_v2.txt and use the following command to add a new secret for the admin password:
+- Create mldb_admin_password_v2.txt and use the following command to add a new docker secret for the admin password:
 ```
   $docker secret create mldb_admin_password_v2 mldb_admin_password_v2.txt
 ```